Udo/udolib/websockets-broker/wsbroker/README.md

 HTTP-based backend by exchanging JSON messages, or you can implement an arbitrary backend logic right there in Node.

+Feel free to contact me at udo.schroeter@gmail.com for questions and comments.

 ## Why use it?

 I developed WSBroker as a component for realtime web applications,